Azure/azure-iiot-opc-vault-service/docs/opcvault-services-overview.md

 Azure Industrial IoT OPC UA Certificate Management Service is our solution to manage a company specific CA for OPC UA applications which is based on the OPC Vault microservice.

-OPC Vault provides a micro service to host a company specific CA in a secure cloud, backed by Azure AD secured services with Azure Key Vault with HSM, Cosmos DB and optionally also IoT Hub as application store.
+OPC Vault provides a microservice to host a company specific CA in a secure cloud, backed by Azure AD secured services with Azure Key Vault with HSM, Cosmos DB and optionally also IoT Hub as application store.